dmentipl/plonk/README.md

 ### Visualization

-To render the density on a snapshot:
+To visualize the column density on a snapshot:

 ```python
 >>> plonk.visualize.plot(snap=snap, quantity='density')